ebanx/woocommerce-gateway-ebanx/readme.txt

 **About EBANX**

-[EBANX is a local payments expert](https://www.ebanx.com/business/en) and we offer complete solutions for international businesses wanting to sell more in Latin America.
-Whether you are an enterprise or running your own startup, EBANX can help you sell internationally with ease and efficiency.
+[EBANX is a local payments expert](https://www.ebanx.com/business/en) that offer complete solutions to connect eager buyers with global sellers, increasing the merchant's revenue in the fastest growing markets in Latin America.
+Whether you are an enterprise or running your startup, EBANX can help you sell internationally with ease and efficiency.

 == Installation ==

 **Automatic**

-Automatic installation is the easiest option and can be done without leaving your web browser.
+Automatic installation is the easiest, and it can be done without leaving your web browser.
 To do an automatic install of the EBANX plugin, login to the WordPress Dashboard, go to the Plugins menu, and select “Add New.”
-Then, search for the “EBANX Payment Gateway for WooCommerce” and click “Install Now.”
+Then, search for the “EBANX” to find EBANX Payment Gateway for WooCommerce and click on “Install Now.”
+After the installation, you just have to activate and get ready to sell even more.

 **Manual**

 To install the plugin manually, download our plugin and upload it to your web server via an FTP application.
 Visit the [WordPress codex](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation "WordPress codex") for further instructions.
+Don't waste your time and improve your results!

 **Via GitHub**